 Safety should be the number one thought on every operator's mind.
 Three factors should exist for safe operation: a qualified operator, well-maintained equipment, and the proper use of this equipment.

-The following information should be read and understood completely by everyone working with or near the crane before putting the unit into operation.
+This chapter contains information regarding the safety and operation of Stellar® manufactured Telescopic Cranes and should be read and understood completely by everyone working with or near the crane before putting the unit into operation.